 - Tom’s Red Light Tail lights

-TJ Hunt’s BRZ lived a very hard (but useful) life
+TJ Hunt’s BRZ has lived a very hard (but useful) life

-As much as I disagree with the way TJ cut and hacked into his BRZ towards the end of its life, I realize that it was an amazing investment that helped to propel him and his YouTube channel into the stratosphere.
+As much as I disagree with the way TJ cut and hacked into his BRZ over the years, I realize that it was an amazing investment that helped to propel him and his YouTube channel into the stratosphere.
 I’m not exactly sure what it was about TJ that drew me into his content, but I do know that at least part of it was that it felt like I was looking into a window of my past.
 He reminds me a lot of how I used to be at that age, which is definitely something that kept me coming back.

 Maybe TJ is a lot smarter than I’m giving him credit for.
 Maybe he knew that hacking up his BRZ was what he needed to do in order to take his YouTube channel to the next level.
 Maybe he knew that his audience was eating that content up and were begging for more.
 I don’t know.

 It’s really easy for me to sit here from the safety of the internet and be a critic.
 He’s certainly become far more successful than I’ll ever be, and for that I have to give him massive amounts of respect.
 I just which he would have had a touch more respect for the car that launched him to success.
 He might not understand that right now being so young and inexperienced in life, but I’m willing to bet anything he’ll grow even more and more attached to his BRZ as the years go on…